interactive-sonification/pya/README.md

     signal_array = np.sin(2 * np.pi * 440 * np.linspace(0, 1, 44100))
     atone = Asig(signal_array, sr=44100, label='1s sine tone', cn=['left'])

+In addition to passing numpy.ndarray as argument for Asig, it is also for possible to pass int as samples or float as seconds to create an Asig obj with silence audio.

+Audio files are also possible using str file path. `WAV` should work without issue. `MP3` is supported but may raise error under Windows and Linux if FFmpeg is not installed. macOS should be fine thanks to CoreAudio.

+* On Linux --> sudo aot install ffmpeg
+* On Windows --> Download the latest distribution on https://ffmpeg.zeranoe.com/builds/ --> Unzip the folder, preferrably to C:\ --> Go to Advanced System Settings and Environment Variables --> add path\FFmpeg\bin (e.g. C:\ffmpeg\bin) to PATH.

 ### Key attributes
 * `atone.sig`  --> The numpy array containing the signal is
 * `atone.sr`  --> the sampling rate